chinapedia/wikipedia.abstract.en/Page/Guangzhou.md

 Etymology

-Wuxian_Xiadong.jpg-era portrait of the Grotto of the Five Immortals, the Taoist temple around the five stones which gave Guangzhou its nickname "The City of Rams".]] _Guǎngzhōu_ is the pinyin romanisation of the Chinese name , which was simplified in mainland China to in the 1950s.
+-era portrait of the Grotto of the Five Immortals, the Taoist temple around the five stones which gave Guangzhou its nickname "The City of Rams".]] _Guǎngzhōu_ is the pinyin romanisation of the Chinese name , which was simplified in mainland China to in the 1950s.
 The name of the city is taken from the ancient Guang Province (Guang Zhou), after it had become the prefecture's seat of government, which is how some other Chinese cities, including Hangzhou, Suzhou, and Fuzhou got their names.
 The character or —which also appears in the names of the provinces Guangdong and Guangxi, together called the Liangguang—means "broad" or "expansive" and refers to the intention to dispense imperial grace broadly in the region with the founding of county of Guangxin in Han Dynasty.

 Before acquiring its current name, the town was known as PANYU, a name still borne by one of Guangzhou's districts not far from the main city.
 The origin of the name is still uncertain, with 11 various explanations being offered,[15] including that it may have referred to two local mountains.[16][17]
 The city has also sometimes been known as Guangzhou Fu or GUANGFU after its status as the capital of a prefecture.
 From this latter name, Guangzhou was known to medieval Persians such as Al-Masudi and Ibn Khordadbeh[18] as KHANFU ().[19]
 Under the Southern Han, the city was renamed XINGWANG.[20][21]